Why is Employee Engagement so Important?

 Regardless of whether one is working with annual engagement surveys, pulse surveys, ongoing surveys, smiley surveys, or a combination of these, the challenge is to create an understanding of the importance of employee engagement as one of the cornerstones of an organization.
 That engagement is 'Always on', as Josh Bersin (Deloitte) says, and is now an integrated part of working lives - for both managers and employees.

-The way I see it, there are a number of common factors shared by those companies that succeed best with this agenda:
+The way I see it, there are several common factors shared by those companies that succeed best with this agenda:

-- Firstly, they are able to link employee engagement to the company's actual line of business.
+• Firstly, they can link employee engagement to the company's actual line of business.
 They do not measure or work with employee satisfaction as something independent and freestanding, but with what makes most sense for the individual employee.
 These companies have a clear sense of why they are in existence and what purpose each employee serves.
 They work with feedback at the lowest level of the organization, that is in the individual teams, whether this refers to a project group or an organizational department.
 In this way, dialog makes sense both for the individual employee and for the team.

-- It also makes things much clearer when the focus on and responsibility for improving engagement is placed with both managers and employees.
-Those companies that succeed are able to delegate responsibility, including to their employees, so that they become co-responsible for their own engagement.
+• It also makes things much clearer when the focus on and responsibility for improving engagement is placed on both managers and employees.
+Those companies that succeed can delegate responsibility, including to their employees, so that they become co-responsible for their engagement.
 Naturally, managers are central - and this can of course be an issue in itself if they are not comfortable with their leadership role - but there are ways to facilitate and coach them in this.

 Employee engagement is more important than ever.
 It can be hard work, but the rewards are substantial.
 Let's get inspired by the best in this area and get started!